altid/libs/README.md

 fslib manages the lifetime and behavior of a control file-interface to a running service.
 Writing and reading to a given control file will trigger actions, and this library will manage how those actions manifest in other files related to the service - tabs shows files you've opened (example, echo open foobar >> /tmp/ubqt/myservice/ctrl), events related to changes to managed files are written to the events file, (example /tmp/ubqt/myservice/events) and creating a new buffer with a backing log.

+If logs are not desired as a configuration-time option, the special value of `log=none` can be used.

 ## Installation